Gold Prints a New All-Time High at $4,230 as Trade-War Rhetoric Heats Up — 24-Hour Crypto Wrap: Coinbase–BNB, Base Fees Surge, Solana Cools

 How to position through the noise

-• Respect the macro → micro cascade: Policy headlines set the volatility regime; within that regime, venue listings, fee prints, and exploits set relative winners and losers.
+Respect the macro → micro cascade: Policy headlines set the volatility regime; within that regime, venue listings, fee prints, and security vulnerabilities set relative winners and losers.

 What to watch next (1–2 weeks)